ucsdml/ucsdml.github.io/_posts/2021-07-07-interpretable-robust-trees.markdown

 sufficient for robustness (more details are in [our paper](https://arxiv.org/abs/2102.07048)).

-To summarize, we designed a new algorithm that is robust, interpretable, and have high-accuracy see the pseudocode below and the formal theorem next.
+To summarize, we designed a new algorithm that is robust, interpretable, and has high accuracy see the pseudocode below and the formal theorem next.

 <div class="theorem">
 Suppose data is $\gamma$-linearly separable and fix $\epsilon,\delta\in(0,1)$.